 Step 6: Build, train, and validate ML models

 The next step in developing a machine learning mobile app is creating ML models.
 That’s where the real magic of ML happens.

 I wish I could tell you more, but the reality is it’s a really complicated subject that could easily take another long read to consider, even on a high level.
-And that’s why you need a team of skilled data science engineers.
+And that’s why you need a development team comprised of skilled data science engineers.